 What is the Full Form of GL?

 The full form of GL is General Ledger.
-It can be defined as the books of accounts that contain ledger entries that record ledger entries and it provides an extensive and systematic record of all the monetary transactions of an organization that is used in the preparation of financial statements and evaluating the overall financial well-being of an organization by allowing users to look at the broader picture.
+It can be defined as the books of accounts that record ledger entries.
+It provides an extensive and systematic record of all the monetary transactions of an organization that is used in the preparation of financial statements and evaluating the overall financial well-being of an organization by allowing users to look at the broader picture.

 GL can be classified as follows:

-- Capital ledgers: This type of ledger is used for recording transactions pertaining to capital introduced or withdrawn from an organization.
+- Capital ledgers: This type of ledger is used for recording transactions about capital introduced or withdrawn from an organization.

 - Liability ledgers: This type of ledger is used for recording all types of debts owed by an organization.
-Creditors, borrowings, accounts payable, etc are examples of liability ledgers.
+Creditors, borrowings, accounts payableAccounts PayableAccounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
+It is categorized as current liabilities on the balance sheet and must be satisfied within an accounting period., etc. are examples of liability ledgers.

 How Does it Work?

-The above-posted entries i.e. cash and sales entries will be posted to cash and sales account respectively.
+The above-posted entries i.e., cash and sales entries, will be posted to cash and sales account,s respectively.
 The cash and sales account for ABC Limited are-

 Need of GL

 - It helps in the identification of fraud.